Myrtillocactus geometrizans f. cristatus 'Variegatus'

 This easy-care plant doesn't want a lot of water.
 Allow the soil to dry out before you give it another drink.
 Keep the soil completely dry in winter.
 Need a well-drained soil mix with small gravel added to ensure drainage.

-Myrtillocactus are semi hardy, make sure that your cactus not exposed to temperatures below 25 °F (-4 °C) or they may die.
-Nevertheless, it is a good advice never let the nighttime's temperatures fall below 50 °F (10 °C).
+Myrtillocactus are semi-hardy.
+Ensure that your cactus is not exposed to temperatures below 25 °F (-4 °C), or they may die.
+Nevertheless, it is good advice never to let the nighttime temperatures fall below 50 °F (10 °C).

 Feed your Myrtillocactus once a month in spring and summer using special cactus food.